-SAT Preparation Credits: 2.5 Grades 11, 12
+SAT Preparation ......
+Credits: 2.5 Grades 11, 12

-Prerequisite - Algebra II or Essentials of Algebra II or currently taking
+Prerequisite - Algebra II or currently taking

 This elective course targets math and verbal SAT preparation for those students who are planning to take the SAT.
 It is designed to increase student awareness of important test-taking strategies and, more importantly, to enhance higher order problem solving and thinking skills.
 One marking period will be devoted to verbal skills and one to math skills.